faenrandir/a_careful_examination/documents/polygamy/why_no_children.md

 Until/unless progeny via a polygamous reliationship is discovered, it is difficult to know with absolute certainty that Joseph Smith was having sex with anyone except Emma.
 Still, as discussed above, a variety of possibilities exist to help potentially account for Joseph Smith not impregnating his plural wives.
 Regardless of direct DNA evidence from progeny, [significant first-hand testimony exists that Joseph did have sex with many of his wives]({{ "/evidence-of-sex-in-joseph-smith-polygamy/" | relative_url }}).
 In addition, other early practioners of polygamy---who were introduced to the practice by Joseph Smith---were impregnating their wives (e.g., Brigham Young), so we have good reason to believe that Joseph's polygamy was not practiced in radically different terms (i.e., completely asexual).

 [^temporal_pregnancy]: First heard of Joseph Smith's pattern of conception from [this post](https://www.reddit.com/r/mormon/comments/lt5wvh/next_time_someone_says_joseph_smith_didnt_have/) by reddit user n8s8p.

+[^testing_joseph_smith_progeny]: Articles discussing the extent of genetic testing include [this 2016 article from Deseret News](https://www.deseret.com/2016/6/13/20590178/joseph-smith-apparently-was-not-josephine-lyon-s-father-mormon-history-association-speaker-says).
+Don Bradley had recently (December 24, 2018) [claimed that he had identified a child of Joseph Smith by polygamy](https://imgur.com/HK3z6gx) but from private communication it appears that Perego has already tested this case (and found it to be negative).

+[^disputed_by_blake_ostler]: In a facebook communication, Blake Ostler expressed skepticism in Quinn's analysis: "Michael Quinn needs to look again at conception dates again.
+Moreover, he failed to account for premature births - -check it out."
+I have not yet re-analyzed Quinn's assessment.